corridorjs/corridorjs.github.io/attendee-faq.md

 Yes!
 There are multiple single-occupancy gender neutral bathrooms next to the event space.

-# I'm not a JavaScript expert, am I the right audience for BrooklynJS?
+# I'm not a JavaScript expert, am I the right audience for CorridorJS?

 Yes, everyone of all skill levels is welcome.
 We try to have talks at all levels and even occasionally non-JS talks.